Gerry Duguid

-Gerald C. Duguid (December 22, 1929 – September 8, 1993) was a Canadian football player who played for the Winnipeg Blue Bombers and Calgary Stampeders.
+Gerald C. Duguid (December 22, 1929 – September 8, 1993) was a Canadian professional football player who played for the Winnipeg Blue Bombers and Calgary Stampeders.

 He later moved to the Chicago, Illinois area and was active in further establishing curling at several locations.
 He died in 1993 and is buried in Winnipeg.
 His younger brother is world champion curler Don Duguid.
+He was married to Canadian and U.S. champion curler Betty Duguid.

+Duguid also curled, and was runner-up at the Manitoba men's championship in 1953 and 1956.